 With everybody now aboard Sea Dream sets sail for England just after lunch.
-That afternoon Gerry sends Shauna and Anna to find Gina and talk to her, because they’ve been getting on well together.
-Gathering the hackers together in the No. 2 Lounge located in the port hull, he says, “You’re all top notch hackers.
+That afternoon Gerry sends Shauna and Anna to find Gina to talk to her, because they’ve been getting on well together.
+Gathering the hackers together in the No. 2 Lounge located in the port hull Gerry says, “You’re all top notch hackers.
 I’ve no intention of telling each one of you what the others’ on-line names are.
 If you want anyone to know, you tell them yourselves.
-I’m still recruiting for the team and have two more to see in Europe.
-Wendy Paul here is going to be the team leader because she’s had a lot of experience as the leader of a group of computer experts.
+I’m still recruiting for the team, and have two more to see in Europe.
+Wendy Paul here is going to be the team leader, because she’s had a lot of experience as the leader of a group of computer experts.
 I stole her from the FBI, so you may want to very carefully consider any bragging you do.”
-He hands out some folders, saying, “This is a brief of what I’ll be wanting you to do.
+He hands out some folders while saying, “This is a brief of what I’ll be wanting you to do.
 Over the next few days I’d like you all, individually and collectively, to review the contents of these folders.
 After that I’ll want lists of hardware and software you want.
 Don’t let money worry you.
 I already have three new Cray super computers for the team.
 Regardless of how long this first project lasts I’ll employ you for a minimum of five years.
-I’d like to keep you all on the payroll long after that, but will understand if any of you wish to move on.
-I’ll leave you all to get better acquainted with each other."
-Turning around, he leaves the room.
+I’d like to keep you all on the payroll after that, but I’ll understand if any of you wish to move on.
+I’ll leave you all to get better acquainted with each other.”
+He turns around, and leaves the room.

 Mid-morning the second Monday after leaving New York they arrive in Liverpool.
 After checking through customs Sea Dream leaves for another anchorage on the Thames in London, one more suitable for their needs.
 Liverpool is mainly for international freight and cruise ships.
-Gerry makes initial docking here to process through customs and meet a local agent.
-While the yacht and everyone else heads South for London by sea, stopping at other ports on the way, he heads into the city of Liverpool without any bodyguards; no one here knows him.
+Gerry makes initial docking here to process through customs, and to meet a local agent.
+While the yacht and everyone else heads south for London by sea, stopping at other ports on the way, Gerry heads into the city of Liverpool without any bodyguards.
+He feels safe because no one here knows him.

-Entering the room he sees it’s like the rest of the house - old, worn out, but neat and tidy.
+After a short walk Gerry enters the room to see it’s like the rest of the house - old, worn out, but neat and tidy.
 The same can be said of the old woman sitting in a worn out comfortable chair.
-The padding is worn and the cover is a style popular between the two world wars.
+The padding is worn, and the cover is a style popular between the two world wars.
 The woman says, “Oh, you don’t look like the council maintenance man.
 I’ve been expecting him for over a week.”

 Smiling, he says, “No, I’m not.
 What’s the problem?”

-She waves towards the back of the house, saying, “The hot water system don’t work.”
+She waves toward the back of the house while saying, “The hot water system don’t work.”

-He nods, "I do know you can’t, but I can.
-While I wait for Owen will you be very candid with me and tell me what sort of a person he is.
+He nods yes, “I do know you can’t, but I can.
+While I wait for Owen will you be very candid with me, and tell me what sort of a person he is.
 Does he help people or hurt them?
 The reports I’ve had are conflicting.
 The police check is a bit disturbing, so is his school behaviour record.
 They indicate some violence while personal reports say otherwise.”

-She stares at him for a few minutes, before saying, “Yes, he can be, and has been, violent.
+She stares at him for a few minutes before saying, “Yes, he can be, and has been, violent.
 But usually in defence of others who can’t defend themselves.
-He helps me and he helped Missus Smithers down the road until she passed on two months back.
-She could hardly walk, so he got her shopping each week and put it away for her.
+He helps me, and he helped Missus Smithers down the road until she passed on two months back.
+She could hardly walk, so he got her shopping each week, and put it away for her.
 Until he got this job at the computer shop he used to make money looking after everyone’s lawns.
-When he got accepted for the job he arranged for another local lad to mow them for the same price.”
+When he got accepted for the job he arranged for another local lad to mow the lawns for the same price.”

 Gerry looks at him, “Owen, I’m considering employing you at some high paid computing work, but I need some answers to some questions first.
 In the last four years have you ever stolen anything, if so, why?”

-Owen looks at him and his grandmother nods for him to answer.
+Owen looks at him, and his grandmother nods for him to answer.
 He says, “Yes, three years ago.
 I was working at the grocery shop.
 He fired me to employ his niece who just moved to the city.
-He claimed I was slack and withheld three days’ pay.
+He claimed I was slack, so he withheld three days’ pay.
 I took the pay out in stock before I left that day.
 He never even noticed.
 Last year a new neighbour broke Missus Wellings’ front door lock.
-I swiped his and changed them over."
-Smiling, Gerry nods and hands him the employment contract to read.
-His eyes go wide at the pay and terms, because it’s more than he’d ever dreamed of earning because of his low level of education.
+I swiped his, and changed them over.”
+A smiling Gerry nods and hands him the employment contract to read.
+Owen’s eyes go wide at the pay and terms, because it’s more than he’d ever dreamed of earning due to his low level of education.
 He hands the contract to his grandmother.
 He says, “That’s very good pay, why me?”